britram/draft-trammell-quic-spin/draft-trammell-quic-spinbit-delta.md

 and the observer and the client, respectively.
 It does this by measuring the delay between a spin edge observed in the upstream direction and that observed in the downstream direction, and vice versa.

-## Limitations

-Application-limited and flow-control-limited senders can have application and transport layer delay, respectively, that are much greater than network RTT.
-Therefore, the spin bit provides network latency information only when the sender is neither application nor flow control limited.
-When the sender is application-limited by periodic application traffic, where that period is longer than the RTT, measuring the spin bit provides information about the application period, not the RTT.
-Simple heuristics based on the observed data rate per flow or changes in the RTT series can be used to reject bad RTT samples due to application or flow control limitation.

-Since the spin bit logic at each endpoint considers only samples on packets that advance the largest packet number seen, signal generation itself is resistant to reordering and loss.
-However, reordering can cause problems at an observer by causing spurious edge detection and therefore low RTT estimates, if reordering occurs across a spin bit flip in the stream.
-Similarly, should an edge be lost in a burst of lost packets, causing a delayed edge detection and therefore high RTT estimates.
-When the packet number is observable, observation of the packet number can be used to reject lost and reordered edges.

-See also {{vec}} for a proposed enhancement which addresses all of these limitations, even when the packet number is encrypted.

 # Scope of the Experiment